AdanEspinoza/mysudoku/README.md

  - Adding a timer
  - Making a more complex logic for the three different game modes
  - Validating in multiple devices

+Note: I added some screenshots as my last commit